folio-org/stripes-experiments/stripes-core/doc/for-people-who-are-developing-stripes-itself-not-just-modules.md

-If you are working not just on Stripes _modules_ but on Stripes itself, you will want to use your own git checkouts of the various Stripes packages (stripes-connect, etc.) To do this, you basically have to trick NPM into pulling in these package from your checkout instead of from the package repository.
+If you are working not just on Stripes _modules_ but on Stripes itself, you will want to use your own git checkouts of the various Stripes packages (`stripes-connect`, etc.) To do this, you basically have to trick NPM into pulling in these packages from your checkout instead of from the package repository.
 You do this by subverting the `@folio` scope as follows.